-☐ You must verify that the individual gym/fitness location or service pro Program before enrolling. ovider participates in the If a Program service provider you use, including a gym or fitness local in the Program, your Program participation and waived monthly ment service provider through the Program will be discontinued until you just by a participating service provider.
-You will be responsible for paying membership rates of the service provider should you elect to continue a service provider once that service provider ceases to participate in cancel your membership with such service provider, you can opt to a policy of the applicable service provider, including the applicable gy should review your termination rights with a service provider when you with such service provider. mbership rate with such join another service offered by the standard ue to receive services from our Program.
-If you wish to do so per the cancellation or fitness location.
+☐ You must verify that the individual gym/fitness location or service prov Program before enrolling. ider participates in the ☐ If a Program service provider you use, including a gym or fitness locati in the Program, your Program participation and waived monthly memb service provider through the Program will be discontinued until you joi by a participating service provider.
+You will be responsible for paying membership rates of the service provider should you elect to continue a service provider once that service provider ceases to participate in o cancel your membership with such service provider, you can opt to do policy of the applicable service provider, including the applicable gym should review your termination rights with a service provider when you with such service provider. pership rate with such in another service offered the standard to receive services from ur Program.
+If you wish to so per the cancellation or fitness location.
 You